lowepowerlab/protocols/onboarding.md

 ### Visual Studio Code (VS Code)
 * Probably useful for a lot of new territory that the lab is going into.
 But definitely good for updating the lab Github pages.
 [See here](https://github.com/lowepowerlab/protocols/blob/master/git_and_github.md#set-up-a-text-editor-on-your-computer)

+## Non-essential software

+* [ACD Chemsketch](https://www.acdlabs.com/resources/freeware/chemsketch/) - Chemistry drawing program.
+(There's also a UCD license to ChemDraw, but it's a very bloated program & you probably don't need all the features.)

+* [BioRender](https://biorender.com/) -- Quick biology diagrams.
+Unfortunately, they only export as JPGs on the free version.
+You should avoid JPGs for graphs / text / cartoons because of the compression.
+PNG and TIFs have better compression for line-art.

+* Mac-Users: [Spectacle]: Split your screen / resume fullscreen with keystroke commands.
+(This function is built into Windows OS)

+# Purchasing lab materials

+Account information is in the Lab Google Drive "Accounts/Passwords - lowepower lab".
+Please don't share this information outside of the lab. x`

+## Local shop
+XXX-update with location information

+great for gloves, etc.

+## SWAP --

+## Try to use AggieBuy & punch-outs

+## Shipping Address
+355 Hutchison Hall
+Davis, CA 95616

 # Living in Davis